Many small towns have boasted their very own

 She has so much more to give to our community.

-organization powered by volunteers, fostering education
+The Rialto Theater is an organization powered by volunteers, fostering education

 in the arts: visual arts, music and live theater